Designing Through the Decades

 As the company began to transform, so did the trends.
 The kitchen was becoming the center of the home.
 Performance Kitchens continued to hone its craft in the fine art of kitchen design as well as orchestrating all the moving parts of the remodeling process.

-Utilizing the model of commercial architecture; Performance created Design Management Services to streamline the complex nature of residential kitchen remodeling.
+The complexity of integrating and coordinating the many elements and trades involved in a kitchen project can be overwhelming.
+Utilizing the model of commercial architecture; Performance created professional Design Management Services to streamline the complex nature of residential kitchen remodeling.

 2000 – Changing with the Times